|Rudy Johnson led WSSU to a 9-0 record as a starter in the regular season. (Garrett Garms/WSSU photo)|

-“We don’t know a lot of what happened but we do know our starting quarterback, Rudy Johnson, was beaten up,” said Chancellor Donald Reaves of WSSU, “and he didn’t beat himself up.”
+“We don’t know a lot of what happened but we do know our starting quarterback, Rudy Johnson, was beaten up,” WSSU Chancellor Donald Reaves told the Winston-Salem Journal.
+“And he didn’t beat himself up.”

 The CIAA later released a statement on the game.

 “We understand that some Virginia State University and Winston-Salem State University student-athletes were involved in an incident during the time of today’s luncheon event.
 The police are currently investigating the incident and are specking with the individuals involved.
 Leadership from the CIAA and the participating institutions are fully cooperating.
 Further details and updates regarding the status of the championship game will be forthcoming”